Navy SEAL Officer Assessment and Selection (SOAS)

 Week One at SOAS: Familiarization Week — The first week is more educational than physical for the candidates.
 The students will attend lectures and tour Navy SEAL Teams and meet members of the Navy SEAL Officer Community.
 They will attend briefings from SEAL Officers and Enlisted as well as do some basic physical training similar what the actual BUD/S students will receive.

 Week Three at SOAS: The SEAL candidate will also be subject to psychological evaluations this week, but they are constantly being observed in this capacity throughout the previous weeks as well.
-The candidates will be asked several questions about yourself and your knowledge of current events and Naval Special Warfare by the SEAL Board Interview.
-The board consists of active duty Navy SEAL officers and senior enlisted and part of the Naval Special Warfare Center and the Officer Community Manager.
+The candidates will be asked several questions about themselves and their knowledge of current events and Naval Special Warfare by the SEAL Board Interview.
+The board consists of active duty Navy SEAL officers and senior enlisted as well as members of the Naval Special Warfare Center and the Officer Community Manager.